 Today’s Dennett girls are tomorrow’s leaders.
 Our aim is for our girls to leave Dennett ready to face the world as strong, confident individuals, with a lively sense of team spirit.
 Friendships are founded on happy memories of shared experiences, in these important transitional years into adulthood.

-Mrs K Baird, Acting Head of Dennett House
+Mrs K Baird, Head of Dennett House

-Mrs Baird, Acting Head of Dennett House, September 2019-2020
+Mrs Baird, Acting Head of Dennett House

 With a background in business, Mrs Baird has a long association with New Hall, first through her sons William and Henry, both former New Hall Head Boys.
-Mrs Baird currently works on the boarding team in Magdalen House, where she has developed a broad range of activities for the boarders.
+Mrs Baird currently works on the boarding team in Hawley House, where she has developed a broad range of activities for the boarders.
 Mrs Baird is a big lover of theatre and cinema and is looking forward to taking the Dennett girls to the West End.

 Full BoardingFull Boarding